liuyxpp/gyroid/README.rst

 Required packages:
 * numpy: it should be installed before installing gyroid.
-* scipy: I use it to save data in Matlab mat format.
+* scipy: use it to save data in Matlab mat format.
 * matplotlib: 2D Graphic plotting.
 * mayavi: it depends on many packages, e.g. VTK (compiled with python wrapper and shared library on).
-If you do not need the render_structure_3d function, simply ignore it.
+If you do not need the render_structure_3d functionality, simply ignore it.

 2. Usage
 ^^^^^^^^